solvercaptcha/hcaptcha-solver-seleniumbase-python/README.md

 - Proxy usage is optional and controlled via `.env`.
 - Target page: https://democaptcha.com/demo-form-eng/hcaptcha.html

+## Selenium Python Proxy

+**Selenium Python Proxy**

+Using a proxy when solving hCaptcha is necessary in the following cases:

+- **IP Address Masking:** A proxy allows you to mask your real IP address, which helps avoid blocks when too many requests originate from a single address.
+- **Consistent Request Origin:** For accurate captcha solving, it is important that all requests (both for loading the page via Selenium and for sending the captcha-solving task via the API) come from the same IP address.
+Therefore, it is recommended to use the same proxy for both operations.
+- **Stable Operation:** Proxies can ensure stable script performance if the primary IP is blocked or restricted due to geolocation issues.

+> **Recommendation:** Use identical proxy settings for both page loading and captcha solving to guarantee that both requests originate from the same source (one IP address).

 ## Disclaimer

 This project is provided for **demonstration and testing purposes only**.
 It is not intended to encourage or promote the circumvention of captcha systems on websites without proper authorization.